Emergencies in Nice

 Reporting the crime: Unlike in America (where the police come to you, write up the report, and, boom, you’re done), here the police only show up if it is a dire emergency.
 If you call the police to report a crime, they will just direct you to go to the Commissariat to make a report, which will take half your day but is necessary if you need documentation for insurance, or want to have any chance of the perp being caught and punished.
 The hassle in reporting is one reason that the crime statistics in France are artificially low.

-• Insider tip: Most locals don’t even know about this yet, but if you speak French or have someone that can help you (or even resort to Google Translate if you have to), a new service now allows you to file your report online, which is a massive time-saver.
+• Insider tip: Most locals don’t even know about this yet, but if you speak French or have someone that can help you (or even resort to Google Translate if you have to), a new service now allows you to file your report online (in English!), which is a massive time-saver.
 You will still have to go by the Commissariat at some point to sign the report, but they will give you an appointment time and it will take only 5 minutes instead of many hours.

 In a few years, there will be a new police commissariat right across from Old Nice, in the very centrally and conveniently located old hospital Saint-Roch location.

-Reporting stolen credit cards: To report a stolen credit card, call Visa Global Assistance at 0800 901 179 (from a foreign cellphone you’d dial 00 33 800 901 179), Mastercard at 0800 901 387 (00 33 800 901 387), and American Express at 01 47 77 72 00 (from a foreign cellphone you’d dial 00 33 1 47 77 72 00) or for lost or stolen Amex Travelers Checks it’s 0800 832 820.
+Reporting stolen credit cards: To report a stolen credit card, call Visa Global Assistance at 0800 901 179 (from a foreign cellphone you’d dial 00 33 800 901 179), Mastercard at 0800 901 387 (00 33 800 901 387), and American Express at +33 1 47 77 72 00 or for lost or stolen Amex Travelers Checks it’s 0800 832 820.
 The local American Express office at the airport will provide cardholders with emergency cash.

 If your passport is stolen, a day of your vacation has just been stolen as well.
 Since the US Consulate in Nice closed a few years ago, now to get an emergency temporary replacement passport you have to go to the U.S. Consulate in Marseilles, which is 2 1/2 hours each way by train or car.